 Defining the criteria for inclusion was an iterative, negotiated process.
 For example, caring for animal companions, pregnancy and dealing with loss in its various forms (including miscarriage and stillbirth) were explored in the later stages of the review, with these additions highlighting the somewhat arbitrary delineation of what constitutes care.
 The review was also guided by some of our previous interactions with scholars in the field.
 For example, the inclusion of caring for pets while working with Emily Henderson on a separate project (AUTHOR) clearly influenced our decision to enlarge the ‘care-for’ category to non-human species.
 While Young Adult Carers (YAC) are widely classed as being between 14-25 years old, some documents presented relevant information regarding our focus demographic.
 However, some articles which were classified as YAC focused on the younger ages of this age range, speaking for example of juggling schoolwork and care work.
 We did not want to exclude the YAC group as a whole as there were some relevant articles regarding young carers in HE from 18+ and as a result, the stories from these young people were deemed relevant to this review.
 An issue transversal to the above was the relevance of the text to our focus.
 Indeed, many texts touch upon carers in HE without explicitly discussing these issues or focusing on this group.
 In particular, there is a wealth of research about academic careers and gender which overlap with the topic but does not focus on it from a care angle, leading to the decision that this work would not be included in the literature review.
 Fact sheets and informational briefings were included, however blogs and newspaper articles, after careful deliberation, were excluded due to the scope of results and limited time frame for this research.
 Last but not least, we agreed that, to retain our focus on the relationship between the ‘personal’ and the ‘academic’, we would only consider forms of care work emanating from outside academia, for example excluding research solely considering how women disproportionately care after students and other staff compared with their male counterparts (e.g. Acker and Feuerverger, 1996).

-Following the definition of the criteria, an online search was carried out, using two platforms identified as initial search points: our institutional library website and Google Scholar.
+Following the definition of the inclusion criteria, an online search was carried out, using two platforms identified as initial search points: our institutional library website and Google Scholar.
 Both platforms provided the option to conduct in-depth searches, with the opportunity to perform advanced searches and include specific terms and requests - a particularly useful function when working from a list of criteria.
-The institutional library interface enabled us to search various bibliographical databases through one point of entry, while Google Scholar was useful due to the scope that searches were providing and the ability to search multiple journals, publications and websites simultaneously.
+The institutional library interface enabled us to search various bibliographical databases through one point of entry as it spans a large number of databases across academic subjects (15 in Education only, including for example ERIC and SCOPUS), as Google Scholar was useful due to the scope that searches were providing and the ability to search multiple journals, publications and websites simultaneously.
 It was also our view that the combination of an academic and a non-academic platform would facilitate the identification of a broader range of texts.
 In addition, open calls were circulated to scholars known to us for their work in the field.
 Once identified, articles were browsed, looking for the signposting to more relevant literature.
 A separate bibliography has been created as a result of the literature search and can be consulted online.
 Last, due to the diverse terminology referring to care and caring responsibilities, notes were made throughout the search of key terms as we identified derivatives and synonyms.
 Using these terms to search the databases facilitated the capture of further texts.